VIS4ROB-lab/pcl_fusion/README.md

 # PCL Fusion

-This is a software package developed as part of a larger collaborative SLAM framework, available [here](https://github.com/VIS4ROB-lab/multi_robot_coordination).
+This is a software package developed as part of a larger collaborative SLAM and planning framework, available [here](https://github.com/VIS4ROB-lab/multi_robot_coordination).

 The package receives raw pointclouds (e.g. from [image_undistort's dense_stereo node](https://github.com/ethz-asl/image_undistort)) along with keyframe messages from a [client-server adaptation of VINS-Mono](https://github.com/VIS4ROB-lab/vins_client_server/tree/feature/multi_agent).
 It fuses the pointclouds together to create a larger pointcloud with rigid body transformations obtained from the keyframe messages, and then downsamples it using a voxel filter.
 These are then sent to a backend server for further pose-graph optimization.

+If you use this code in your academic work, please cite:

+    @inproceedings{bartolomei2020multi,
+      title={Multi-robot Coordination with Agent-Server Architecture for Autonomous Navigation in Partially Unknown Environments}, author={Bartolomei, Luca and Karrer, Marco and Chli, Margarita}, booktitle={2020 {IEEE/RSJ} International Conference on Intelligent Robots and Systems ({IROS})}, year={2020}
+    }

+This project is released under a GPLv3 license.

 ## Installation
 In order to install this package, follow these steps (tested under Ubuntu 18.04 LTS, ROS Melodic).
 First, install these dependencies: